Budgeting as a New Nurse

 If you don’t have access to an employer-sponsored retirement plan, there are other ways to save for the future.
 “Start by figuring out what your targeted savings goal is,” Walsh says.
 If you’re going to save a few thousand dollars, you can consider a traditional IRA or Roth IRA.
 Both can offer tax advantages.

 Contributions made to a traditional IRA are tax-deductible, and no taxes are due until you withdraw the money.
-Contributions to a Roth IRA are made with after-tax dollars; your money grows tax-free and you don’t pay taxes when you withdraw the funds.
+Contributions to a Roth IRA are made with after-tax dollars; your money grows tax-free and you don’t pay taxes when you withdraw the funds in retirement.
 However, there are limits on how much you can contribute each year and on your income.
+In 2024 and 2025, you can contribute up to $7,000 to an IRA annually with an additional $1,000 for individuals 50 and up.

 Depending on your financial goals, you may also want to consider after-tax brokerage accounts.
 They offer no tax benefits but give you the flexibility to withdraw money at any time without being taxed or penalized.